kokchuan101/task-app-backend/README.md

 ## Testing

-Similar, there are 2 mode to seed.
+Similar, there are 2 mode to test.
 Ensure that the mode correspond to setup.

 #### 1. Docker mode